obiwanjacobi/Zsharp/src2/Maja/Maja.UnitTests/readme.md

 - Ir: is there an Ir node to represent it
 - Checks: are type (and other) checks in place
 - Lower: is the Ir lowered
+- Repl: does it work in the Repl
 - Emit: is code emitted to represent the feature
 - Runtime: does the feature work at runtime
 - Description: example, description, notes